Entertainment UK

 Entertainment UK Limited (EUK) was a retail supply and distribution company and a wholly owned subsidiary of Woolworths Group.
 The company, and Woolworths plc, entered administration with Deloitte on 26 November 2008.
 EUK claimed to have had a turnover in excess of £1.4 billion per annum, and over 160,000 lines of products.

 History

-Entertainment UK was founded as Record Merchandisers Limited in 1966 by EMI Records to distribute music to non-specialist retailers.
+Entertainment UK was founded as Record Merchandisers Limited in 1966 by EMI Music Publishing to distribute music to non-specialist retailers.
 It later became a joint venture between a number of record companies.
 Woolworths became Entertainment UK's largest customer and in 1986 Record Merchandisers Limited was acquired by Kingfisher plc.
 In 1988, Record Merchandisers Limited changed its name to Entertainment UK (EUK).

 EUK became the property of Woolworths Group after the demerger from parent company Kingfisher in 2001.
 In 2006, Woolworths Group acquired Total Home Entertainment Distribution Limited (THE) to form part of EUK division.
 In November 2007 EUK acquired Bertram Books, a major book wholesaler and distributor.